MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-dnsclient.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting specifies the primary DNS suffix used by computers in DNS name registration and DNS name resolution.

 To use this policy setting, click Enabled and enter the entire primary DNS suffix you want to assign.
 For example: microsoft.com.